 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, baking powder, baking soda and salt; add to creamed mixture alternately with buttermilk, beating well after each addition.

 - Pour into a greased and floured 10-in. tube pan.
-Bake at 350° for 65-70 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 10 minutes.
+Bake at 350° for 65-70 minutes or until a toothpick inserted in center comes out clean.
+Cool 10 minutes.
 Run a knife around edges and center tube of pan.
 Invert cake onto a wire rack over waxed paper.

 - For sauce, combine the sugar, butter and water in a small saucepan.
 Cook over medium heat just until butter is melted and sugar is dissolved.
 Remove from the heat; stir in extracts.

 - Poke holes in the top of the warm cake; spoon 1/4 cup sauce over cake.
 Let stand until sauce is absorbed.
 Repeat twice.
 Poke holes into sides of cake; brush remaining sauce over sides.
 Cool completely.
 Yield: 16 servings.

 Reviews for Blue-Ribbon Butter Cake